Leeps-Lab/correlated_equilibrium/README.md

-# oTree Bimatrix Experiments
+# oTree Correlated Equilibrium Experiments

-bimatrix is an oTree app for a realtime bimatrix experiment.
+Correlated Equilibrium is an oTree app for a realtime Correlated Equilibrium experiment.
 It supports both discrete and mixed strategies, as well as continuous and discrete time games.

-bimatrix was built using [otree-redwood](https://github.com/Leeps-Lab/otree-redwood).
+Correlated Equilibrium was built using [otree-redwood](https://github.com/Leeps-Lab/otree-redwood).

 ### Suggested session config: